SheCodesAus/she-codes-crowdfunding-api-project-ReaNtumba/MVP.md

 API  features

--	Get All the pledges
+-	Information on all the pledges
--	Get All the projects
+-	Information on all the projects
 -	Find user information and details on their bio
 -	Login URL for all new users to login
+- Create User account

 ## Database Schema